-One of the most popular recipes on my website is ‘Goma-ae’, the dishes of vegetables mixed with the ‘Goma-ae’ sauce.
+One of the most popular recipes on my website is ‘Goma-ae’, the dish of vegetables mixed with the ‘Goma-ae’ sauce.
 On the other day I tried to make ‘Goma-ae’ Cabbage, but it was not really good.
-I thought spiciness was needed for the cabbage, then I added Toban Djan (Chili Bean Sauce) and tasted it.
-The flavour of it instantly brought back a dish of crunchy sea vegetable I used to buy in Japan.
-So I added Wakame to the cabbage mixture.
-This way I made a new recipe of this dish.
+I thought spiciness was needed and I added Toban Djan (Chili Bean Sauce).
+The flavour of it instantly brought back a crunchy sea vegetable salad I used to buy in Japan.
+Then I added Wakame to the Cabbage.
+This way I made a new recipe of this ‘Spicy ‘Goma-ae’ Wakame & Cabbage’.

-Dried Cut Wakame is most commonly available from Asian Groceries, but you can use most of edible seaweeds for this dish. *Note: Some edible seaweeds should be cooked before being added to the salad.
+Dried Cut Wakame is commonly available from Asian Groceries, but you can use most edible seaweeds for this salad. *Note: Some edible seaweeds should be cooked before being added to the salad.

 Spicy Goma-ae Sauce

-Blanch in boiling water very quickly OR alternatively you place the leaves in a colander or a large strainer and pour the boiled hot water carefully over the leaves.
+- Blanch in boiling water very quickly OR alternatively place them in a colander or a large strainer and carefully pour the boiled hot water over.
 Dip in cold water to stop cooking further, drain well and squeeze to remove excess water.

-Combine Cabbage, Wakame and the ‘Goma-ae’ Sauce by mixing well.
+- Combine Cabbage, Wakame and the Spicy ‘Goma-ae’ Sauce.